msssk/dgrid/CONTRIBUTING.md

 Is there already an issue that addresses your concern?
 Do a bit of searching in our [issue tracker][] to see if you can find something similar.
-If not, please create a new issue before submitting a pull request unless the change is truly trivial, e.g. typo fixes, removing compiler warnings, etc.
+If not, please create a new issue before submitting a pull request unless the change is truly trivial, e.g. typo fixes.

 ## Discuss Non-Trivial Contributions with the Committers